 Conclusion

 Estonian payroll calculations are straightforward once you understand the structure.
-The key numbers for 2026:
+The key numbers for 2026: As stated in Income Tax Act (TuMS), it is worth verifying the latest requirements before applying this step.

-- Income tax: 20%
+- Income tax: 22%

 - Social tax (employer): 33%